 For years, we’ve listened to the complaints saying that Host Process for Windows Tasks is taking up all your system resources.
 Obviously, when you think your system is lagging, you’ll open Windows Task Manager.
 In the window, you can see the list of ongoing tasks, services, and other details – in multiple tabs.
 If you have done that, you would have noticed something named Host Process for Windows Tasks.

 The reason is simple: there are multiple entries with the same name, consuming a lot of resources at once.
-Some people believe that multiple number of Host Process for Windows Tasks is a virus.
+Some people believe that multiple numbers of Host Process for Windows Tasks is a virus.
 On the other hand, some expect it to be an error.
 But, it’s not both.
 In fact, before you try to stop the program or end task, you should better know about Host Process for Windows Tasks.

 In this article, we’ll talk about Host Process for Windows Tasks in the common terms.
 So, the next time you see a bunch of these tasks, you’d know the right thing to do.

 What is Host Process for Windows Tasks – An Introduction

 Being an Operating System, Microsoft Windows has a bunch of core processes.
 These are required for proper functioning of the OS as well as the installed apps.
 However, at times, Host Process for Windows Tasks will have to act as a host for other services.
 To understand this, you should know the two types of processes.
 It can also be seen as svchost.exe.

 First, there are processes that are loaded from Executable files.
 Depending on the program, you can find one file named programname.exe.
 These processes are seen separately in Windows Task Manager.
-They do have full stand on their own.
+They do have a full stand on their own.

 Secondly, there are processes loaded from DLL files.
 These processes cannot exist in Task Manager list on their own.
 So, there comes the role of Host Process for Windows Tasks.